tts/hkidistricts/streets.md

 included in the `Urban-multiplex-networks` repository by [Kai Bergermann](https://github.com/KBergermann).

-The way I understand the code, before the actual plotting takes place, the code allocates full columns and rows based on the number of plots to-come.
+The way I understand the code is that before the final data plotting takes place, the code first allocates full columns and rows based on the number of plots to-come, and draws the polar coordinates.
 However, plots do not fill all slots in the last row, leaving few empty placeholders.

 As a brute force solution, I hide these subplots.
 In my case, the last four.